thatkit/thatkit/README.md

 👋 Hi, I’m [Nikita](https://github.com/thatkit).
-I’m currently learning web-development, yet you can find some of my completed projects in the repos.
+I’ve only initialised my web-development career, yet you can find some of my completed projects in the repos.
 My native language is Russian and I'm also fluent in English and Japanese.

 *I hope you can find my works somewhat interesting.
 In that case (and other cases as well), feel free to contact me!*